davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

 #### Part I: Finishing the Book Class
 - Download the lab file, extract it, and open it up in your preferred editor.
 Included in the project, here is just a `Book` class, which is nearly complete.
 Compare the code to the class diagram, and you'll find that the only method not implemented is `toString()`.
-Don't implement it yet.
+Don't implement it yet -- we'll get to that soon.

 - You can use the following code directly in BlueJ's codepad to create a new Book object, and print out a "pretty" String representing its contents.